xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

-But, remember, the storage part  of the assignment is pretty much independent of the data load, which is taken care of by procedure Expression.
-In  general  the  expression  may  be  arbitrarily complex, so how can procedure Assignment know what  type  of data is left in register D0?
+But, remember, the storage part  of the assignment is pretty much independent of the data load, which is taken care of by procedure `Expression`.
+In  general  the  expression  may  be  arbitrarily complex, so how can procedure `Assignment` know what  type  of data is left in register `D0`?

-Again,  the  answer  is  simple:    We'll  just  _ask_  procedure Expression!
+Again,  the  answer  is  simple:    We'll  just  _ask_  procedure `Expression`!
 The answer can be returned as a function value.

 All of this requires several procedures to be  modified,  but the mods, like the method, are quite simple.
-First of all,  since we aren't requiring LoadVar to do  all the work of conversion, let's go back to the simple version:
+First of all,  since we aren't requiring `LoadVar` to do  all the work of conversion, let's go back to the simple version:

 ```delphi